Portable-Network-Archive/Portable-Network-Archive-Specification/data_representation/index.md

 Conceptually, PNA archive is represented by a series of multiple entries between the start and end headers.
 There are multiple types of entries, including files and directories.

-Three types of archive are supported:
+Three types of archives are supported:
 - An archive in which one entry consists of one file or directory and corresponding entries
 - An archive consisting of an entry that is a collection of multiple entries
 - Archives that combine the above two types, allowing for a mix of individual entries and collections within the same archive